Homeschooling parents must stand up to avoid that South Africa becomes like Germany

 Although South African parent can celebrate their constitution, they cannot trust that the government will honour this constitution.
 In 2001, the minister of education, dr. Kader Asmal made the following statement : “No. I've always believed in a unitary school system, like the German system, but the Constitution says there will be private schools so I have no problem with them.
 There are many private schools with a Cambridge examination which I have problems with.
 It's based entirely on an English syllabus, and we're trying to create a South African school system with values that are truly South African.”

-If South African parents do not stand up for their rights, like the homeschooling parents in Illinois USA have recently done, South Africa may end up where Germany is currently.
+If South African parents do not stand up for their rights, South Africa may end up where Germany is currently.
 It is therefore important that homeschooling parents should make an effort to attend the BCVO court case in Pretoria, to support the fight for educational freedom.